vincehsanchez/leaflet-challenge/README.md

 # leaflet-challenge
-Background

 The United States Geological Survey, or USGS for short, is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment, and the impacts of climate and land-use change.
 Their scientists develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.
 The USGS is interested in building a new set of tools that will allow them to visualize their earthquake data.
 They collect a massive amount of data from all over the world each day, but they lack a meaningful way of displaying it.
-In this challenge, you have been tasked with developing a way to visualize USGS data that will allow them to better educate the public and other government organizations (and hopefully secure more funding) on issues facing our planet.
+Develope a way to visualize USGS data that will allow them to better educate the public and other government organizations (and hopefully secure more funding) on issues facing our planet.
-Before You Begin

-Create a new repository for this project called leaflet-challenge.
-Do not add this Challenge to an existing repository.
-Clone the new repository to your computer.
-Inside your local git repository, create a directory for the Leaflet challenge.
-Use the folder names to correspond to the challenges: Leaflet-Part-1 and Leaflet-Part-2.
-This Challenge uses both HTML and JavaScript, so be sure to add all the necessary files.
-These will be the main files to run for analysis.
-Push the above changes to GitHub.
+How do we see it?

+Follow this link it shows earthquakes from the past seven days:

 Files

 Download the following files to help you get started:
 Module 15 Challenge files Links to an external site.
 Instructions

-The instructions for this activity are broken into two parts:
-Part 1: Create the Earthquake Visualization
-Part 2: Gather and Plot More Data (Optional with no extra points earning) Part 1: Create the Earthquake Visualization

 2-BasicMap